-- What is a reasonable biological objective for temperature-dependent mortality to maintain (protect and restore) the winter-run Chinook population (percentage and year-to-year frequency)? - What levels of storage and releases are required from a prior year to maintain a reasonable level of protection for a subsequent year? - What are the bounds of feasibility (Shasta storage, Climate) driving coldwater volume and storage? - What are the effects of a changing climate? - How do we prioritize biological needs in situations of limited cold water? - What are the population level risks from different balances on the downstream compliance location, water temperature targets, and risk of running out of cold water at the end of the season? - Can we manage pre-spawning flows to minimize later risks to populations? - What is the relationship between pre-spawn flow, storage, temperatures, spawning location and density-dependent effects? - What are the trade-offs between temperature management and other flow-related survival? - How do we develop effective tools that manage for recent conditions, and don't rely on past averages?
+- (Near-term) What is a reasonable biological objective for temperature-dependent mortality to maintain the winter-run Chinook population (percentage and year-to-year frequency)? - (Long-term) What is the relative significance of temperature-dependent mortality compared to other sources of mortality? - (Near and Long-term) What levels of storage and releases are required from a prior year to maintain a reasonable level of protection for a subsequent year? - (Near and Long-term) What are the bounds of feasibility (Shasta storage, Climate) driving coldwater volume and storage? - (Long-term) What is a reasonable biological objective for temperature-dependent mortality to restore populations (percentage and year-to-year frequency)? - (Long-term) How might additional populations above Shasta and in Battle Creek change requirements for populations below Shasta? - (Near and Long-term) What are the effects of a changing climate? - (Near and Long-term) What are the appropriate egg-to-fry survival biological mechanisms to model? - (Near-term) Are the eggs or fish oxygen deprived? - (Long-term) How does substrate influence egg-to-fry survival?
+Does substrate size affect the sensitivity to temperatures? - (Near and Long-term) How do we prioritize biological needs in situations of limited cold water? - (Near-term) What are the population level risks from different balances on the downstream compliance location, water temperature targets, and risk of running out of cold water at the end of the season? - (Near-term) Can we manage pre-spawning flows to minimize risks to populations? - (Near-term) What is the relationship between pre-spawn flow, storage, temperatures, spawning location and density-dependent effects? - (Near-term) What are the trade-offs between temperature management and other flow-related survival? - (Long-term) How can the following non-temperature dependent factors relieve (or increase) pressures on cold water management? - Disease - Predation - Spawning Habitat Quality - Rearing Habitat (Improve survival)